Skip to content

 # In Python, we generally use the deque class as a queue

-# Although queue.Queue() is a pure queue class, it's not very user-friendly, so it's not recommended
+# Although queue.Queue() is a pure queue class, it is not very user-friendly, so it is not recommended

 que: deque[int] = deque()